Azure/alz-terraform-accelerator/docs/wiki/[User-Guide]-Quick-Start-Phase-1.md

 1. If your organization uses single sign on, then click the `Configure SSO` link next to your new PAT.
 1. Select your organization and click `Authorize`, then follow the prompts to allow SSO.

+If you are using self-hosted runners, you will need to create a second PAT for them.
+You can do this by following the steps above with the following differences:

+1. Select `No expiration` for the `Expiration` field.
+NOTE: You may want to set an expiration date for security reasons, but you will need to have a process in place to regenerate the token in that scenario.
+1. Select only the `repo` scope.

 ### 1.4.3 Local File System

 You just need to ensure that you have a folder on your local file system that you can use to store the files, which your current session has access to.